Attainable housing in West Parry Sound (MZO)

 Where exactly is this 700 acres in Seguin Twp?

-Laura Cowtan asked over 2 years ago
+Laura Cowtan asked almost 3 years ago

 The general area associated with this MZO application abuts the southern border of the Town of Parry Sound.
 Oastler Park Drive forms the eastern boundary; Rose Park Road is the Western boundary; the southern-most boundary is located between Concession 10 and 11.